Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

 \subsection{The Central Role of Failures}

-\emph{Institutions} are instead a prototypical example of mechanisms of coordination: they build upon symbolic means, and form an infrastructure providing rewards and punishments (the famous carrots and sticks) to social actors, modifying those available from the non-institutional environment.
-Note how competition aspects are for the most extra-institutional (e.g.~the choice of a sale price in a market).
-Focusing in particular on the legal system as an institution, its practical function is to intervene when an (institutional) failure supposedly occurs in social interactions, i.e.~when the institutional expectations of one of the parties involved aren't met.
-From a functional point of, \emph{ex-post} judicial interpretations are meant to make explicit the normative positions of the parties before the failure, and then to associate the institutional response if the failure is confirmed, building upon the sources of law.
-Normative sources are then used as reasons to enrich behavioural models ascribed of the parties.
+Institutions are a prototypical example of mechanisms of coordination: they build upon symbolic means, and form an infrastructure providing rewards and punishments (the \Gio{anecdotal} ``carrots'' and ``sticks'') to social actors, modifying those available from the non-institutional environment.
+Note how competition aspects are \Gio{in general mostly} extra-institutional (e.g.~the choice of a sale price in a market). \Gio{The practical function of the legal system, as an institution,} is to intervene when an (institutional) failure supposedly occurs in social interactions, i.e.~when the institutional expectations of one of the parties involved are not met. \emph{Ex-post} judicial interpretations are meant to make explicit the normative positions of the parties before the failure, and then to associate the institutional response if the failure is confirmed, building upon the sources of law. \Gio{In this frame,} normative sources are then used as reasons to enrich behavioural models ascribed to the parties.